tacoexp/pingu/README.md

-I will be updating this website once in a while so yeah goodluck and scare ur friends with it (for best experience allow popups) this website was made for my best friend cmd aka pingu
+I will be updating this website once in a while so yeah goodluck and scare ur friends with it (for best experience allow popups) this website was made for my best friend cmd aka pingu this website features pingu and a bunch of other shitposts or memes